0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/!Papers/Paper 2 - Republic/Nature of Justice and Desires of the Soul - In Defense of a Just Life.md

 ## Analysis
 ### Objection

 Even though Plato provides a strong argument with the desire of souls, there are critical fallacies that must be addressed in this argument.
+Specifically, the paper will focus on one objection:

 ### Response